Flint water crisis, beach closings & sewage in our rivers

 Infrastructure threats to Michigan’s drinking and recreational waters

-Many parts of the state’s community water systems are nearing the end of their design life.
+Many parts of the state’s community water systems are nearing the end of their design life, threatening clean drinking water in Michigan.
 The American Society of Civil Engineers of Michigan recently gave Michigan’s drinking water a “D” grade on its 2018 Report Card for Michigan’s Infrastructure.

 ASCE-MI also estimates that system owners in Michigan are underfunding system improvements for Safe Drinking Water Act (SDWA) compliance between $284 to $563 million/year.